wagtail-packages/wagtail-qrcode/README.md

 - collection_name: is automatically created and used as the collection for all generated QR codes
 - scale: the size of the dots in the QR code
-- quite_zone: the plain border around the QR code
+- quiet_zone: the plain border around the QR code
 - svg_has_xml_declaration: does the QR code SVG have an XML declaration
 - svg_has_doc_type_declaration: does the QR code SVG have an HTML doc-type